 In the Cinéma Club of… Léa Seydoux

-The name Seydoux has always been synonymous with cinema, but never more than when Léa came into the picture.
-She started her career in front of the camera of French auteurs, getting small roles in the films of Bertrand Bonello and Catherine Breillat.
+The name Seydoux has always been synonymous with cinema, but especially after Léa came into the picture.
+She started her career in front of French auteurs’ cameras, with small roles in the films of Bertrand Bonello and Catherine Breillat.
 In 2010, Christophe Honoré chose her to star as La Belle personne, and Rebecca Zlotowski made her the lead of Belle épine.
-Seydoux quickly became a movie star both in France and internationally; in addition to roles in Woody Allen’s Midnight in Paris, Brad Bird’s Mission Impossible and Sam Mendes’ James Bond Spectre, she also stars in Yorgos Lanthimos’ The Lobster and two films by Benoît Jacquot (Farewell, My Queen, Diary of a Chambermaid).
+Seydoux quickly became a movie star both in France and internationally; in addition to roles in Woody Allen’s Midnight in Paris (2011), Brad Bird’s Mission: Impossible – Ghost Protocol (2011) and Sam Mendes’ James Bond Spectre (2015), she also stars in Yorgos Lanthimos’ The Lobster (2015) and two films by Benoît Jacquot (Farewell, My Queen; Diary of a Chambermaid).
 In 2012, Léa Seydoux was honored with the Palme d’Or for her role in Blue Is the Warmest Color, along with her co-star Adèle Exarchopoulos and director Abdellatif Kechiche.
-This year in Cannes, she starred in Xavier Dolan’s latest film It’s Only the End of the World.

 Léa Seydoux shares with us five films she loves.